 Hermione prompted, "You would what?"

-Harry finished, "You would be the last thing I'd see every night before I closed my eyes."
+Harry reconsidered his original words, instead finishing with, "You would be the last thing I'd see every night before I closed my eyes."

 Hermione blinked rapidly as she rushed over to hug him.
 With his prone position, she ended up lying half on him as she hugged him tightly.
 After a moment, she wiggled and twisted, eliciting a groan from Harry, before finally settling in with her back against the couch, facing him.